 - Monday: Music

-This year we will be using the Everyday Math series.
+This year we will be using the Everyday Math series along with a Common Core Math Workbook.
 Math homework will be sent home on a regular basis.
-All students will be expected to memorize their math facts.
+All students will be expected to memorize their math facts (addition and subtraction).
 They will be tested on them each Friday along with the spelling tests.
 Please practice these with your child at home.
 Memorization is crucial to further success in math.

-Students will receive a Communication/Homework folder that must be kept in his/her backpack.
+Students will receive a Communication/Homework folder that must be kept in his/her backpack while at home.
 Any homework or notes going home or coming back to school should be placed in this folder.
-Each morning students must take their folders out of their backpack, put homework in the basket, and put the folder in their mailbox.
+Each morning students must take their folders out of their backpack, put homework and notes in the basket, and put the folder in their mailbox.

 We are in need of many parent volunteers to assist throughout the school year.
-I will send home a volunteer form to parents to sign up.
+I will send home a volunteer form for parents to sign up.

 I have taken the time to get a blog up and running for this school year.
 I plan to use this as the main form of communication as we are trying to make our school and community a greener place to live.
 Please make sure that you keep me current on your email address and you will get an email blast when I need to send information.
-If you do not have access to a computer, please let me know so I can print your information, but you should also have a friend in class who can call you if there is a last minute change.
-I am also going to be trying out a new app on my iPhone/iPad this year – it allows me to text your phone with important last-minute information and reminders.
-If you would like to receive these text messages, text @2b9e to (734) 666-0724 to subscribe to the service.
+If you do not have access to a computer, please let me know so I can print you information, but you should also have a friend in class who can call you if there is a last minute change.
+I am also going to be using an app on my iPhone/iPad this year – it allows me to text your phone with important last-minute information and reminders.
+If you would like to receive these text messages, text the message @ccedf to (734) 666-0724 in order to subscribe to the service.
 There is not a fee for this service (only regular texting fees/rates according to your phone service provider).
 Please be aware that this is not my phone number and I cannot communicate with you through it.
+It is a form of one-way communication from me to you.
 If you need to contact me, please use one of the above mentioned choices.

 Birthdays are celebrated at the end of the day.
 Children may bring in a small treat for the students to eat.
 Examples include cupcakes, brownies or cookies.
 Pizza parties and/or “goodie bags” will not be allowed.
 Please notify me a day or two before you are planning on sending a treat in so that the office can be notified of it’s arrival.